Raykang35/INS-simulation-tutorial/README.md

 5. DOSCAR

-The next step is creating displacements using phonopy, depends on the size of molecules, we will get different number of POSCARs.
+The next step is creating displacements using phonopy (https://phonopy.github.io/phonopy/), depends on the size of molecules, we will get different number of POSCARs.
+1. command: phonopy -d --dim="x y z" -c POSCAR. x, y, z are supercell sizes.
+We will get POSCARs and phonopy_disp.yaml (contains information used to create supercells with displacements)
+2. Then we rename the POSCARs and put into subfolders, command: for i in {001..#}; do mkdir $i; mv POSCAR-$i $i/POSCAR; done.
+We also need to copy all the other input files into each folder.
+3. Change the # of NSW into 0.
+4.